 How long does it take to complete this program?

-The prerequisites can be completed within 3-4 months.
-Once you begin the professional training to become an MBSR teacher, the most common progression is 3-4 years.
-During this time you will have attended three silent retreats and begun teaching MBSR.
-Because part of this training is experiential, some of the time is spent teaching, meditating and reflecting in order to more fully digest and integrate what is being learned.
+The prerequisites can be completed within 3-4 months, if you have a daily established mindfulness practice of two years.
+Once you begin the professional training to become an MBSR teacher, the most common progression is 3-6 years.
+During this time you will have attended three more qualifying retreats and begun teaching MBSR.
+Because part of this training is experiential, the time between the formal training components is still very important: time for practice and reflection, in order to more fully digest and integrate what is being learned, and also, towards the middle of the training pathway, time teaching MBSR.
 The program should not take more than five years to complete.

 In what language are the courses in other countries taught?

 All courses held in the US are taught in English.
 Global Collaborative trainings are often taught in the language of the host country; some include English-speaking teachers; and some are taught in English with simultaneous translation provided by reliable and skilled translators.
 Please check the details of each program, especially those being offered outside of the US.